XintianLi/XintianLi.github.io/index.md

 **[Land Cover Classification and Identification](/pdf/MUSA_650_Final_Report.pdf)**
 <img src="images/remotesensing.png?raw=true"/>

-**Responsiblities:** Mainly responsible for the training and evaluation of SVM model, and the two CNN models.
+**Responsibilities:** Mainly responsible for the training and evaluation of SVM model, and the two CNN models.

 ---